5 IT Considerations When Deploying Devices to Remote Workers

 Michel Menga

-Lead IT Architect at Hofy
+Head of IT & Security at Hofy

 No matter what you new hire's role is, where they work, or what is included in their equipment benefits package, every new hire needs a device to work from.